-The Health Insurance Marketplace (Healthcare.gov) is where you can find health coverage, whether you don't have coverage now or have it but want to look at other options.
-With one Marketplace application, you can learn if you can get lower costs based on your income, compare your coverage options, and enroll.
+The Health Insurance Marketplace (pennie.com) is where you can find health coverage, whether you don't have coverage now or have it but want to look at other options.
+With one application, you can learn if you can get lower costs based on your income, compare your coverage options, and enroll.

-When you use the Marketplace, you'll see all the health plans available in our area so you can compare them side-by-side and pick the plan that's right for you.
-The Marketplace will also tell you if you qualify for free or low-cost coverage available through Medicaid.
+When you use pennie.com, you'll see all the health plans available in your area so you can compare them side-by-side and pick the plan that's right for you.
+Pennie.com will also tell you if you qualify for free or low-cost coverage available through Medicaid.

-Most Americans are eligible to use the Marketplace.
+Most PA residents are eligible to use pennie.com.
 Apply online at the above website, with a paper application, or by phone (call number, above).
 Telephone help is available 24/7.